ShipStream/middleware/README.md

   ([Third-party Remote Callbacks](#third-party-remote-callbacks))
 - `<crontab>` Cron tasks which will be automatically run in the production environment ([Cron Tasks](#cron-tasks))

+### system.xml

+The `system.xml` file is used to define the configuration fields for the whole system rather than a specific instance of the plugin.
+That is, all plugin subscriptions will share the same configuration values defined in this file and only administrators will be able to set the values.
+This file is not always required, but is typically used for things like OAuth 2.0 app credentials or other global settings.

+Like `plugin.xml`, the fields defined in this file correspond to the default config values that may be set in `config.xml` and just allow the configuration to be set via the Admin UI, so it only affects the rendering of the configuration pages and not the values in any way.

 ## Plugin Information

 The plugin information is defined in the `<info>` node of the `plugin.xml` file under the correct namespace